-To learn more about how you might pursue a secret adoption in your particular situation, it’s best to speak to an adoption counselor at 877-890-4673, text PREGNANT to 919-971-4396 or email email@example.com.
+To learn more about how you might pursue a secret adoption in your particular situation, it’s best to speak to an adoption counselor call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email email@example.com.

 In general, there are three different ways you might pursue a confidential adoption in North Carolina: